This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Since this recipe contains no leafy greens (yet add ’em if you want!) there is no need to blend in 2 steps.
 The dates and cashews are a little tricky to blend if you don’t have a high-speed blender, yet can still break down nicely!
 Start the blender on the lowest setting, then slowly turn up to about medium.
 Listen until it sounds like your blender is no longer ‘chopping,’ then turn it on high to finish blending.

-For a creamier smoothie, soak the cashews and dates for 30 minutes before blending to help soften them to blend easier.
+• Soak the cashews and dates for 30 minutes in water (or the cashew milk) before blending to help soften them to blend easier.

 Common Questions